Ready to start your work as a Certified EKG Technician (CET)?

 If you just finished up your training, you only have one task left: Take the CET exam.

 The CET exam will cover everything you learned during your EKG training program.
-At this point, you’ll have done plenty of coursework, including an externship for hands-on experience.
+At this point, you’ll have done plenty of coursework, including experiential learning for hands-on experience.

 Exams can be a little nerve-racking, so we gathered details of frequently asked questions to help you feel a little more at ease.
 Here we offer some insight on the Certified EKG Technician (CET) exam to calm your nerves.